Hundsangen: Transport

+Hundsangen is located in the zone number 410 of the public transport association Verkehrsverbund Rhein-Mosel (VRM).

 The nearest InterCityExpress stops are the railway stations at Montabaur and Limburg Süd on the Cologne-Frankfurt high-speed rail line.
 The Rhine-Main and Cologne urban agglomerations are thereby easily reached.

 Education

 Hundsangen has at its disposal a Catholic kindergarten and a primary school.
 Secondary schools (Gymnasien in Hadamar, Limburg and Montabaur, Realschulen in Hadamar and Montabaur as well as Hauptschulen in Salz, Montabaur and Hadamar) are linked to the community by local public transport.